informatics-isi-edu/chaise/docs/dev-docs/dev-guide.md

 ### One-Time Binding
 - Use one-time binding for improved performance.
 - If you know an Angular expression won't change its value after the first digest (e.g. displaying an ERMrest table name), prepend the binding with `::` to benefit from one-time binding.
 For more details about this, see the One-Time Binding section of the [doc on Angular expressions](https://docs.angularjs.org/guide/expression).

+### Common Config
+We have a configuration app that is loaded into the DOM before each of our angular apps to do some setup before attaching the app instance.
+More info can be found in the [Config app guide](https://github.com/informatics-isi-edu/chaise/blob/master/docs/dev-docs/config-app.md).

 ## Error Handling